somebeaver/Lowrider.js/README.md

 Since any component can, during its `onBuild()` hook, add arbitrary HTML to the document, it's impossible to look downwards and know when the loading of any individual component nest is complete until it is *actually* complete.

-Components only need to be registered once, then can be used in the DOM.
-Trying to register a component that was already registered will throw in an error.

-Lowrider.js components can also be registered with vanilla JS, as long as the class extends `Lowrider`.

-The factory is designed to be used to create Lowrider.js components, but can also be used to create standard HTML Elements (`div`, `span`, etc) with custom properties.

 ### Caching